Back to list

 • High development cost

-• Abundant engineering resources
+• Needs technical resources

-1. Create event on Amidasan
+1. Create an event on Amida-san

-2. Post URL to Slack channel
+2. Post the URL in a Slack channel

-3. Participants access individually
+3. Participants access and add their horizontal bars

-5. Share results as screenshot to Slack
+5. Share results to Slack via URL or screenshot

 https://amida-san.com/events/xxxxx

-• No Slack App approval needed
+• No Slack App approval needed (just paste a URL)

-• All participants involved in lottery process
+• All participants are involved in the drawing process

 • Mathematically guaranteed fairness